 Autism is referred to as a spectrum disorder due to the variety of characteristics and the range of severity that is unique to each child.
 Even though children diagnosed with an autism spectrum disorder share a common set of behavioral characteristics, no two individuals will be alike.
 Each child is unique and has a varying set of strengths and challenges.

 Socially, some children may relate comfortably with family members and show social interest while others may be socially withdrawn in almost all situations.
 Some children are able to use complex language, while others require the use of pictures or signs to communicate.
 Some children may have excellent learning skills while others may be behind in their development.
 Children with autism spectrum disorders may also exhibit different symptoms over time or from one situation to the next.

-According to the Center for Disease Control (CDC), the number of children with an autism spectrum disorder is estimated to be one in 88.
-It is five times more likely to occur in males than in females for unknown reasons.
+According to the Centers for Disease Control and Prevention, the number of children with an autism spectrum disorder is estimated to be one in 59.
+It is four times more likely to occur in males than in females for unknown reasons.

 There is no single known cause for autism.
 There are many theories about potential causes, and it appears that multiple factors are involved.
-Autistic spectrum disorders are physical disorders of the brain that are neurologically-based and are not emotional disorders.
+Autistic spectrum disorders are physical disorders of the brain that are neurologically based and are not emotional disorders.
 Parents do not cause autism.
 The exact cause remains unclear, as we still do not understand how autism affects the structure of the brain, brain function or brain chemistry.
 There is some evidence of a genetic component, as studies have shown that if a family has one child with autism, they are at some increased risk of having another child with autism.
-Autism has also been associated with a wide range of pre-, peri- and postnatal difficulties.
+Researchers are actively identifying genes that are considered to be linked to autism.
+Autism has also been associated with a wide range of prenatal, perinatal and postnatal difficulties.

 Family support is very important.
-Various support groups are available through the local Autism Society, EFRC and other private agencies.
-Please see the Autism Resource Guide for more information.
+Various support groups are available through the local Autism Society, the Exceptional Family Resource Center and other private agencies.
+Please see the Autism Spectrum Disorder Resource Guide for more information.